-Check Your Levels & Lights
+Check Your Levels & Lights for Thanksgiving Travel

 The first thing you should do before holiday travel is checking your tire pressure, fluid levels and lights.
 A blown-out tire or faulty engine can cause major delays during Thanksgiving travel.
 There may be other maintenance your vehicle is due for, which you should consider completing before your trip.
 A well-tuned vehicle is a good way to prevent breakdowns and auto accidents.

-Day Of Travel
+Day Of Thanksgiving Travel